 Why this matters for system design

-- Helps choose the right compute path for each workload and design the processing pipeline deliberately.
+- Fixes the main compute path for each workload — get it wrong and the mistake is baked into the pipeline and carried downstream.

 Related chapters